 Remember to cite LawCareers.Net on your application form if you apply to Wilsons Solicitors LLP.

-The deadline for applications for a training contract to commence in 2022 is 30 June 2020.
+The deadline for applications for a training contracts to commence in 2025 is 31 May 2023.
 Application forms can be found on the firm's website and should be sent to Mrs Jo Ratcliffe.
 The selection process includes an interview with the director of HR and a partner.
 If successful you will be invited to attend our assessment day, which is held at our office in Salisbury.

 We aim to employ the highest quality people for our training contracts as our reputation relies on this.
 We place considerable emphasis on teamwork and look for applicants who are clear team players.

 - Partner interview

 Wilsons is ranked as one of the top private client and charity law firms in the country, our almost 300 year heritage, combined with lawyers who are recognised leaders in their fields, enables Wilsons to provide a unique combination of skills and experience to our clients.
 Our lawyers are dedicated to ensuring a detailed understanding of their clients' interests and a seamless working relationship across the different specialities of the practice.

 Acting for clients with business interests, landed and inherited wealth, foreign domicillaries, UK and offshore trustees and non-resident individuals with links to the UK.
 We provide tax planning, estate and succession planning, asset structuring, UK and offshore trust formation and advice, wills and trusts and estate administration and probates and intestacies valued up to £50m.

 The team's expertise ranges from pre-nuptial agreements and civil partnerships to divorce, children's arrangements and surrogacy law.